Folk tales, fables, and stories of the fantastic with a historical twist are my passion.

 My independently published middle grade book Painted Problems (http://www.paintedproblems.com/) is read in schools.
 Painted Problems is about the impact graffiti has on a community and what children can do about it.

 I’m a proud member of the Imaginative Fiction Writers Association (IFWA), a founding member of the blog group Fictorians, and I belong to a critique group.
 I have judged short story contests, been a panelist, attended seminars and workshops and presented skill sessions to writing groups.
-You can read my blogs on writing at www.fictiorians.com or read them on the Fictorians page on this website.
+You can read my blogs on writing at www.fictiorians.com or read them on this website by choosing the tab On Writing.

 I have 5 novels looking for homes and several short stories.
 To learn more about my works in progress, please check out My Stories.